MediaComem/comem-archidep/ex/git-clone-deployment.md

 This is a simplified architecture of the main running processes and communication flow at the end of this exercise.
-Note that it has not changed compared to [the previous exercise](./sftp-deployment.md#architecture) since we have not created any new processes or changed how they communicate:
+Note that it has not changed compared to [the previous exercise](./sftp-deployment.md#architecture) since we have neither created any new processes nor changed how they communicate:

 ![Simplified architecture](sftp-deployment-simplified.png)